groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-spreadsheets/specify-rendering-options.md

     - /viewer/net/skip-rendering-of-empty-columns/
     - /viewer/net/skip-rendering-of-empty-rows/
 ---
-GroupDocs.Viewer ships with the [SpreadsheetOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/spreadsheetoptions) class that allows you to specify different spreadsheet rendering options (for example, you can display row and column headings in the output file, render gridlines, or adjust cell text overflow).
+GroupDocs.Viewer ships with the [SpreadsheetOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/spreadsheetoptions) class that allows you to specify different spreadsheet rendering options (for example, you can display row and column headings in the output file, render grid lines, or adjust cell text overflow).
 To access these options, use the [SpreadsheetOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/baseviewoptions/properties/spreadsheetoptions) property for one of the following classes (depending on the output file format):

 * [HtmlViewOptions](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/htmlviewoptions)
 * [PdfViewOptions](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/pdfviewoptions)